 The most common is the spondylolisthesis caused by a spondylolysis (bone deficit at the junction of the facet joints).

-The abnormalities in the alignment of vertebral bodies as in the case of a Scoliosis are another congenital cause of lumbar instability.
+The abnormalities in the alignment of the vertebral bodies as in the case of a Scoliosis are another congenital cause of lumbar instability.

 Finally, certain pathologies such as Ehlers-Danlos syndrome are associated with lumbar instability.